For some visa applications you will have to provide Medical Reports and X-rays

 There are 639 approved doctors worldwide:

-Please note that medicals must be less than 3 months old at the time of your visa submission.
+It is important to note that General Medical Certificates, Limited Medical Certificates, or Chest X-ray Certificates (and associated reports) must be less than three months old at the time you lodge your application.
 After that they will not be accepted by Immigration New Zealand.

 Read more about becoming a New Zealand resident through the Skilled Migrant Category:

 - How many points will you need to have a realistic chance?

 - How can we help you with finding a job in New Zealand?